rb17526/Benjakul_et_al_SE_2020_files/README.md

 https://doi.org/10.5194/se-2020-99

-We used TOUGHREACT, a numerical simulation program developed by the Lawrence Berkeley National Laboratory (LBNL) which is available at: https://tough.lbl.gov/licensing-download/toughreact-licensing-download/ to numerically model the convection of seawater in a single fault within carbonate-hosted system.
+We used <b>TOUGHREACT</b>, a numerical simulation program developed by the Lawrence Berkeley National Laboratory (LBNL) which is available at: https://tough.lbl.gov/licensing-download/toughreact-licensing-download/ to numerically model the convection of seawater in a single fault within carbonate-hosted system.
 The parameters used in the numerical models are given in the paper.

-The output files from TOUGHREACT are visualized using trexplot, a python script developed under Hamish Robertson’s initiative which can be found at: https://github.com/hammytheham/trexplot (last access: 5 December 2020).
+The output files from TOUGHREACT are visualized using <b>trexplot</b>, a python script developed under Hamish Robertson’s initiative which can be found at: https://github.com/hammytheham/trexplot (last access: 5 December 2020).

 Please contact me via the following e-mail addresses in case you have any questions: rb17526@bristol.ac.uk or rbenjaku@gmail.com